jones58/typespotting/README.md

     - #75C16C and #D57CA8
   - I also realised that using these colour pairs, on a rotating and random basis, when the page loaded and when images changed would help keep up the visual interest of my game with a selection of 20 images and 10 color schemes.
   - I sketched out a basic design for the site, including a very basic logo using tight custom kerning on "typespotting" and a magnifying glass made out of a "t" and "o" from Cooper Black.
-    - I copied the SVG direct from Photoshop (click the layer/group and click "copy SVG"), saved it into a new SVG file and then edited it a little in Illustrator, using image tracing.
+    - I copied the SVG directly from Photoshop (click the layer/group and click "copy SVG"), saved it into a new SVG file and then edited it a little in Illustrator, using image tracing.
       - It was good to be able to make basic edits to the SVG in VSCodium and more complex ones in Illustrator and this is definitely something I want to look at more.
     - In sketching out the site, I made several choices:
       - Base the scoring system on 300 minus the time in seconds since the game begins.
 This would keep the UI clean and give a simple scoring system - each photo out of the twenty would take 10 seconds or less for the user to guess, or they'd get a negative score.
 I eventually decided to set this to 0, based on a friend's advice - since most games start with a score of 0.
 I set the interval to 10 seconds to give the user more of a chance.
         - Extra minus points (5) for clicking the wrong place.
       - Make all the images square and design for mobile first.
 Hence the position of the design in the centre of the page.
 Desktop users could enjoy the negative space and bold colours of my nine colour schemes.
+(I got rid of one colour scheme because one lacked contrast).

-      - Make text aligned to horizontal axis, for easy button placement.
-Then the buttons invisible (use border solid to help place them maybe)
+      - Make text aligned to the horizontal axis for easy button placement.
+Then make the buttons invisible (I wanted to use border solid to help place them)
-      - Use touch/click as user input - since I want this to work on both mobile and desktop, I'll go for clicking over keyboard inputs.
+      - Use touch/click as user input - since I want this to work on both mobile and desktop, I'd go for clicking over keyboard inputs.

 ## Building and Debugging

 - I decided i wanted the color scheme to randomise on launch between ten options, so i set about building it.
-I broke this down, starting with the css then thinking about the js with pseudocode.
+I broke this down, starting with the CSS then thinking about the JavaScript with pseudocode.
-  - It took me about forty minutes to get this all working, I had to debug as I went along, writing what I thought was the right JS then debugging by wrapping it in a comment and changing the CSS until that worked with the standard "colorScheme1" as the class for html, then going back and fixing the JS, using Console.log(), the RunJS app and ChatGPT as I went along.
+  - It took me about forty minutes to get this all working, I had to debug as I went along, writing what I thought was the right JavaScript, then debugging by wrapping it in a comment and changing the CSS until that worked with the standard "colorScheme1" as the class for HTML, then going back and fixing the JS, using Console.log(), the RunJS app and ChatGPT as I went along.
   - I named and separated this code into it's function named randomColorScheme() so that I could reuse it when I wanted to, like for the images changing.
   - I got pretty excited when I got this working, so much so that I kept reloading the page.
   - In my testing, I decided to take it down to 9 color schemes because one of the combinations (number 10) wasn't quite readable enough.